henryc-dev/online-sales-dashboard-powerbi/README.md

 # Online Sales Power BI Dashboard

-This project uses Power BI Desktop to demonstrate the use of Power BI to create a report dashboard demonstrating E-commerce sales data.
-It answers two main business questions:
+This project uses Power BI Desktop to create a dashboard that demonstrates e-commerce sales data.
+It answers two main business questions that can help with future inventory management:
-1. Region and product category that makes most revenue over time
+1. Which region makes the highest revenue over time?
-2. Top selling products by month and region
+2. Which product category/product is the most popular?

 ## Data